 This one is from a local Shinto shrine dedicated to Inari, a Shinto god or spirit.
-In ancient times foxes and humans lived in close contact with each other and this gave rise to various legends, many of which originated in China.The fox was thought to be very intelligent and to possess supernatural abilities including shapeshifting into human form.
+In ancient times foxes ("kitsune" in Japanese) and humans lived in close contact with each other and this gave rise to various legends, many of which originated in China.The fox was thought to be very intelligent and to possess supernatural abilities including shapeshifting into human form.
 In Japan, they are closely associated with Inari and serve as the spirit's messengers.
-As a result, if you visit an Inari Shinto Shrine, you will inevitably see images of foxes and the more you look, the more you will find.
-Some people even offer sacrifices to "kitsune" as deity because of their potential power and influence.
+As a result, if you visit an Shinto shrine that is dedicated to Inari (apparently more than 1/3 of all the Shinto shrines in Japan), you will inevitably see statues and images of foxes and the more you look, the more you will find.
+Some people even offer sacrifices to the "kitsune" messengers as deity because of their potential power and influence.